raamkashyap/Analaysis-Of-Daimond-Dataset/README.md

 # Analysis-Of-Diamond-Dataset

-Analysed Diamond Dataset taken from the openML repository as a part of Application Project in Statistical Data Mining Course
+Analysed Diamond Dataset taken from the openML repository as a part of Application Project in Statistical Data Mining Course.
-Objective:
-Predicting the price of the diamond based on the predictors of the diamond.
-Deciding on the important factors that contribute to the change of Price of the diamond.

-EDA:
-i.Visualisation of the dataset is done using pairwise association, correlation association etc after which Principle component analysis is used to reduce the dimensionality of the dataset.

-Model Fitting:
-Used Supervised Modeles like Linear Regression and penalised regression models like ridge and lasso, Regression Trees and Random Forest.
+                                                ABSTRACT

+The history of the diamond industry from a political and social perspective is fascinating.
+Because each diamond is distinctive in its own way, it is crucial to understand diamonds.
+Without considering the peculiarities of the diamonds, even an expert cannot incorporate as much price information as a picture of the entire market.
+In order to understand the diamond market trends, quality, and price by analysing aspects for market research, we analyse the dataset of diamond obtained from openML repository with approximately 54000 samples.
+We have clearly performed an exploratory data analysis namely pairwise association, correlation association, PCA on the entire dataset to contemplate how different parameters have their impact on the price variable.
+Finally, we apply different regression algorithms Linear Regression and penalised regression models like ridge and lasso, Regression Trees and Random Forest to predict the price of a specific set of unseen diamond features.
 For Stability Estimation we have used Bootstrap.

 Dataset : https://www.openml.org/search?type=data&sort=runs&id=42225&status=active